LapisHusky/dropperutilities/readme.md

 I don't know.
 I have used it for a few days without getting banned, but it is something you could be banned for using.
 Because of that risk, I recommend using an account you would be fine with getting banned on.

 ### Can you add X?
-I'm not currently taking feature requests for this bot.
+I'm not actively working on making this high-quality, but if you propose a feature and I like it, I may add it.
 You are welcome to make your own changes if you know how to.
-This is just a personal project that I released because others wanted to use it as well.
+This was originally a personal project that I released publicly because others wanted to use it as well, so it's not as clean as it could be.